knilssen/Founding_Fathers/README.md

 * Encourage and create informed knowledgeable voters

-To find out more about what this project is or why it was created, please visit: https://knilssen.github.io/Founding_Fathers/
+To find out more about what this project is, how it works, or why it was created please visit: https://knilssen.github.io/Founding_Fathers/